krasny2k5/Intarsis/README.md

 - SAFE_filelist: File with full path to the SLC files to use.
 The zips must be uncompressed in \*SAFE folders.
 The SLC can be outside of processing folder.
 - pins.ll: File with the coordinates of the region of intererest.
 - batch_tops.config: file with interferogram parameters.
 You can modify it with the appropiate parameters for your site.
-- (optional) master_image: a file containing the date of the master image with format YYYYMMDD.
 - Intarsis.config: configuration file with some parameters for the automatization of the processing.

 # Description of the routines: